solidsnack/pglite/README.md

 # The Principle of Least My Surprise

-PGLite does some things that seem odd at first, but actually are important for ensuring it runs reliably, in each and every case, even if one is running many other instances of PGLite.
+PGLite does some things that seem odd at first, but actually are important for ensuring it runs reliably.

 * When the database is started, a new directory is created in `/tmp` to hold the UNIX sockets for the database and the config file is rewritten to hold this value.
-This is because, the length of the path to the UNIX sockets must be under a certain limit; but `pglite` can create a database at an arbitrary depth in the filesystem.
-This behavior can be disabled with `--no-auto-socket`.
-(The length limit is a feature of the operating system, not a limit of Postgres or PGLite.)
+This is because the length of the path to the UNIX sockets must be under a certain limit; but `pglite` can create a database at an arbitrary depth in the filesystem.
+(The length limit is a limitation of the operating system, not a limitation of PostgreSQL.)

 * When the database is started, a random free TCP port is found each time, and the config file is rewritten to contain this value.
 This ensures that the